yonkahlon/Zenject/README.md

 }
 ```

 * As you can see, installing a MonoFacadeFactory is very similar to how MonoBehaviourFactories are installed.
-You simply provide the prefab that contains the `FacadeCompositionRoot` and associated installers  as a parameter to the BindMonoFacadeFactory method
+You simply provide the prefab that contains the `GameObjectContext` and associated installers  as a parameter to the BindMonoFacadeFactory method
-* Now drag the `GameInstaller.cs` file from the Project tab and drop it on to the `SceneCompositionRoot` game object
+* Now drag the `GameInstaller.cs` file from the Project tab and drop it on to the `SceneContext` game object
-* Drag the newly added GameInstaller component into the Installers property of the `SceneCompositionRoot`
+* Drag the newly added GameInstaller component into the Installers property of the `SceneContext`
 * Drag the Ship prefab from the Project tab into the inspector for the GameInstaller component
 * Hit `CTRL+SHIFT+V` to validate the scene.
 This should pass successfully.
 * Run the scene.